RamiKrispin/vscode-python-template/README.md

 Other settings:
 - Libraries - the `requirements.txt` file enables to define the list of libraries to install in the Python virtual environment.
-- Environment variables - there are multiple ways to set and pass environment variables to the container, here are two:
+- Environment variables - there are multiple ways to set and pass environment variables to the container.
+Here are two:
     - Pass variables using `remoteEnv` argument as mentioned above
-    - Pass variables using the `runArgs` argument, which, as the name implies, eanbles to pass arguments to the container during the run time.
-This enables to pass an env file with a list of variables.
+    - Pass variables using the `runArgs` argument, which, as the name implies, enables passing arguments to the container during the run time.
+This enables passing an env file with a list of variables.
 For example, see the `devcontainer.env` file